 A new United Nations study calls for a reconsideration of current biofuels mandates.

-"The report makes it clear that biofuels have a future role, but also underlines that there may be other options for combating climate change that may, or may not involve turning ever more crops and crop wastes into liquid fuels," said Achim Steiner, the executive director of U.N.E.P., in a statement.
+"The report makes it clear that biofuels have a future role, but also underlines that there may be other options for combating climate change that may, or may not involve turning ever more crops and crop wastes into liquid fuels," said Achim Steiner, the executive director of U.N.E.P., in a

 The study concluded that whether a biofuel is climate-friendly or not depends largely on whether it is based on crops or production residues.
 Biofuels of the latter category were generally considered beneficial for the environment, and generating electricity locally from waste materials was found — in mast cases — to be more energy efficient than converting biomass to liquid fuels.